cammac60/1000-Point-Club/README.md

 2. Run `npm install` in your terminal once you've entered the project directory.
 3. Run `npm start`.

-Note: I'm currently working on getting this app up on Github Pages.
-This section will be updated with a link once it is ready.

 ---------

 ### How to Use